 Have you ever been handed a client project or started a new role in-house and been asked to pull together the strategy for an organic campaign, and just thought ‘where the f**k do I even start?’.
 Then this blog is for you.

-As Head of SEO at an agency, I’ve formed a large number of strategies for business and websites of all sizes – from a one man band to a huge global eCommerce.
+As Head of SEO at a digital marketing agency, I’ve formed a large number of strategies for business and websites of all sizes – from a one man band to a huge global eCommerce.
 But there are often times where after all of these years I need to pull a strategy right back to basics to make sure we’re targeting the correct areas to achieve the best results within the budget that the client has available.
 There are a number of aspects to consider for an SEO strategy before you even get to the website.
 In this article, I’ve pulled together the top things that I consider when it comes to an SEO strategy, before I get to the website, once the auditing process takes place and post-strategy.

 Before even considering where to start with your SEO strategy, you need to consider the business objectives for the site that you are looking to work on.
 What really defines success for this business?